fMRI-ugent/BIDS-Brain-Imaging-Data-Structure/dsm2bids/README.md

-HOW TO CREATE A BIDS COMPATIBLE DATASET (using dcm2bids) A tutorial is offered on the dcm2bids github page: https://unfmontreal.github.io/Dcm2Bids/docs/tutorial/first-steps/
+## HOW TO CREATE A BIDS COMPATIBLE DATASET (using dcm2bids)

+A tutorial is offered on the [dcm2bids github page](https://unfmontreal.github.io/Dcm2Bids/docs/tutorial/first-steps/)

+#### Before to start let's install dcm2bids and its dependencies
-At this  link you find all the instruction to install dcm2bids and its dependencies: https://unfmontreal.github.io/Dcm2Bids/docs/get-started/install/
+[Here](https://unfmontreal.github.io/Dcm2Bids/docs/get-started/install/) all the instruction to install dcm2bids and its dependencies.

+After following the instructions you arrive to the last 2 steps:
+1. Activate dcm2bids
+diff'''
+@@ciao@@
+diff'''

+3. Verify that dcm2bids works

 Now  let’s start to use dcm2bids to bidsify your data: